 Inositol can be used for fertility control, to manage the insulin levels in the body, to reduce weight, to manage excessive hair growth, for regulating hormones that might negatively affect someone’s mental properties, and for treating androgen-related acne.
 While Inositol can help each of these, the specific Inositol supplement, dosage, ratio, and frequency will depend on what you are looking to treat.

-For example, D-chiro-Inositol, which is one of the common Inositol supplements, can be used for managing insulin resistance but it would not be effective for managing fertility.
+For example, D-chiro-Inositol, which is made as required by the body in the kidneys from Myo Inositol, can be used for managing insulin resistance but it would not be effective for managing fertility.
 This is because D-chiro-Inositol targets the insulin-resistant properties of non-ovarian tissues and will not reduce infertility.
 Myo-Inositol, on the other hand, targets insulin-resistant properties of ovarian tissues directly.

 If you’re unsure of what type of Inositol your body needs, be sure to talk with your doctor before purchasing or consuming any supplements.